- Comfy, comfy comfy

 Ultimately it’s a slow-day shoe.
 It’s built for daily training, long runs, and recovery days.
 This shoe doesn’t really want to go fast.

 This shoe does take a bit of break-in.
 The midsole is stiff under the midfoot (scored 4 out of 5 on our stiffness test, 5 being the stiffest) and needs a few runs to really bring it to its sweet, soft, padded wonder.

 Hoka Clifton 8 surprisingly light

 At 9 ounces (256g) the Cliftons fall into a very acceptable range for a plush daily trainer.
-Sure it’s not super light like the Asics MetaSpeed Sky at just 6.7 ounces, but the Clifton is also not a super shoe designed for race day.
+Sure it’s not super light like the ASICS MetaSpeed Sky at just 6.7 ounces, but the Clifton is also not a super shoe that's lined-up for race day.

 Many other daily trainers fall above 10 or 11 ounces, so at 9, the Clifton is actually doing pretty well.

 This shoe is built like a tank and should last 500 miles for most runners.
 There’s a tonne of foam underfoot that’s stiff enough to resist premature packing out.